AshHartwell/Leamprov/content/pages/shows.md

 At Temperance, 33 Bath St, Leamington Spa CV31 3AF

 # Leamprov's 'Flopbusters' at Leicester Comedy Festival

-F﻿lopbusters - An Improvised Movie is an improvised comedy show where a movie will be written and performed in-front of your eyes.
+'F﻿lopbusters' is an improvised comedy show where a movie will be written and performed in-front of your very eyes.
 Will it be the next Blockbuster or Hollywood's next flop?
 You decide!

 ### Friday 23 February 2024